Tarzan in film, television and other non-print media: The Weissmüller era

 The most popular series of Tarzan films began with Tarzan the Ape Man (1932), starring Johnny Weissmüller and Maureen O'Sullivan.
-Weissmüller, the son of ethnic-German immigrants from Hungarian part of Austria-Hungary, was already well known as a five-time Olympic gold medalist in swimming.
+Weissmüller, the son of ethnic-German immigrants from the Hungarian part of Austria-Hungary, was already well known as a five-time Olympic gold medalist in swimming.
 He became the most famous and longest-lasting screen Tarzan, starring as the Ape Man in a total of twelve films, through 1948, the first six produced by Metro-Goldwyn-Mayer and the final six from RKO.
 The beauteous and scantily clad O'Sullivan was a major factor in the early popularity of the series.
 The role of Jane in the films was reduced after O'Sullivan departed in 1942 following the sixth film in the series (and the last for MGM), Tarzan's New York Adventure.
 Two Jane-less films followed before Brenda Joyce took over the role for the last four Weissmüller Tarzan films.

 Starting afresh with an extremely free adaptation of Tarzan of the Apes which threw out everything that had gone before, the Weissmüller series was a boon to the franchise if not to the character.
 In contrast to the articulate nobleman of Burroughs's novels, Weissmuller's Tarzan was a natural hero with a limited vocabulary.
 The ersatz pidgin of his dialogue has often been mocked as "Me Tarzan, you Jane," although that particular line was never spoken in any of the films (see insert).

 Tarzan and Jane were clearly married in the novels, but their legal status was left ambiguous in the Weissmuller films, even though they shared a jungle treehouse and (particularly in the second film of the series, Tarzan and His Mate) a strong sexual chemistry.
 In keeping with Motion Picture Production Code requirements, their son "Boy" was found and adopted rather than born to Jane.
 The "Boy" character, played by Johnny Sheffield, appeared in eight consecutive films in the series, starting with Tarzan Finds a Son (1939).
 Weissmüller's yodel-like "Tarzan yell" became so associated with the character that it was sometimes dubbed into later films featuring different actors.
 Cheeta the chimpanzee provided comic relief through the series.